openframeworks/ofBook/chapters/memory/chapter.md

 cout << "a: " << a << " b: " << b << endl;
 ```

-will behave the same (of course changing cout for the equivalent in java).
+will behave the same (of course changing `cout` for its equivalent in java).
 That is: `a` will end up being 7 and `b` will be 5.
 When we use objects, the behavior in C++ is different to that of Java.
-For example, let's say we have a class Ball:
+For example, let's say we have a `Ball` class:

 ```cpp
 class Ball{